Soviet parallel cinema

 The two main groups and founders of the parallel cinema movement are Evgenii Iufit and the Necrorealists in Leningrad (now known as Saint Petersburg), and the circle of Aleinikov brothers in Moscow.
-These two groups achieved phenomenal fame in Russia in the 1980s – and during the dissolution of the Soviet Union – for their involvement in the parallel cinema movement and ‘late socialism’.
+These two groups achieved phenomenal fame in Russia in the 1980s – and during the dissolution of the Soviet Union – for their involvement in the parallel cinema movement and "late socialism".

 Overview

 Origin

 Soviet parallel cinema is an offshoot of the film movement that overrun the 1960s and 1970s in India called New Indian Cinema – alternatively known as Indian New Wave or parallel cinema.
 Similarly to its Soviet counterpart, it maintained a focus on offbeat productions that dealt with real world representations of society including socio-cultural and political contexts.
 It was strongly espoused by the themes, methods and workings of Neorealism.

 The introduction of parallel cinema is derived from amateur film studios and workshops that were prevalent in Soviet culture at the time.
 During 1957, the Soviet state system formed a funding to provide support for professional filmmakers and subsequently for amateur film workshops.
 This enforced the states regulation and control on ideological distribution on the industry.
 The Soviet state established two systems for filmmaking: the first controlled professional cinema or State Committee for Cinematography called Goskino, and amateur film studios.
-Films produced outside of these official systems are classified in the world of ‘parallel cinema’.
-The films produced in this era were out of the states’ control and as such, prohibited.
+Films produced outside of these official systems are classified in the world of "parallel cinema".
+The films produced in this era were out of the state's control and as such, prohibited.
 Parallel cinematographers, such as Evgenii Iufit and the Aleinikov Brothers, utilised the studio facilities of amateur film clubs and workshops to produce their films.
 The Leningrad amateur film club - used by Evgenii Iufit and more – still exists under the name the St. Petersburg Club of Film and Video Amateurs.
 As the political controls diminished in the 1980s with the shifts of power, the amateur film workshops were overrun with parallel cinema production.
 The parallel movement marks the first large influx of creative expression in Soviet culture since post-Russian Revolution in the 1920s.